icsharpcode/CodeConverter/.github/CONTRIBUTING.md

 3. Check how the code in the opposite conversion works - there may already be a solution to the problem.
 4. Implement a solution.
 If it involves a lot of code changes, discuss on the issue to avoid conflicts and check it's the best approach before putting lots of work in.

+## How to get started changing code
+At its heart, there is a visitor pattern with a method for each syntax type.
+If you don't know what a Syntax Tree is, that's definitely worth [looking up](https://github.com/dotnet/roslyn/wiki/Roslyn-Overview).
+There are lots of tests, set a breakpoint somewhere like `VisitCompilationUnit`, then run them in debug mode.
+If you step through the code, you'll see how it walks down the syntax tree converting piece by piece.
+If you want to find the name of the syntax for some specific code, use [Roslyn Quoter](https://roslynquoter.azurewebsites.net/)

 ## For documentation, prefer:
 * Anything process/project related to be visible on GitHub (e.g. these bullet points)
 * Anything code-related (i.e. why things are done a certain way, or broad overviews) to be xmldoc in the relevant part of code